Air strikes reported near Libya's Sirte - resident

-BENGHAZI Libya Jan 10 Unidentified aircraft attacked an Islamic State convoy on Sunday near the Libyan city of Sirte, a resident told Reuters.
+BENGHAZI, Libya Unidentified aircraft attacked an Islamic State convoy on Sunday near the Libyan city of Sirte, a resident told Reuters.

 The coastal city has been controlled for months by the militant group, which has used it as a base from which to try to expand its presence in Libya.